The Purpose of a Temporary Crown

 A crack or fracture can leave your tooth susceptible to bacteria.
 This can lead to decay and infection.
 The tooth remains weak and may also break again.
 Seek treatment quickly to save your tooth.

 Your dentist must shape your tooth so the crown can fit nicely over it.
 This involves filing down the tooth so that the crown does not make the tooth taller than your other teeth.
 If you break your tooth or have severe decay, you may need a filling to add more structure to the tooth.
 Your dentist must take an impression of your tooth after reshaping it.
 This impression is used to form the permanent crown.

 You may get a temporary crown to protect your tooth until the dentist acquires your permanent crown.
 You can then make another dental appointment to get the new crown placed.
-Talk to your dentist Houston about proper care of your new crown.
+Talk to your emergency dentist near me about proper care of your new crown.
 You may have a variety of materials to choose from.

 - Dental acrylic temporary crowns